-Sometime ago I had the privilege of directing a retreat in one of the female religious institutes in Nigeria, and in one of the sections we reflected on the topic, “Do not close the door.”
-I encouraged them never to close the door to the past.
-This must not been seen from the negative angle, it is not the case of letting your past hunt you but looking back to learn from it.
-I made them understand that if we must continue to live and enjoy the religious life, then we must constantly look back into the life of those who devoutly lived the same religious life before us, to find inspiration and encouragement, else we get tired of the life or even miss the road.
-Life is beautiful, we live it forward but must understand it backward.
+Some time ago, I had the privilege of directing a retreat in one of the female religious institutes in Nigeria, and in one of the sections, we reflected on the topic, “Do not close the door.”
+The retreatants were all encouraged never to close the door to the past.
+This was certainly not the case of letting the past hunt us but looking back to learn and be encouraged.
+The retreatants were made to understand that if we religious must continue to live and enjoy religious life, then the need to constantly look back into those who devoutly lived the same religious life we may be struggling with becomes imperative.
+We must look back to find inspiration and encouragement; else, we get tired of life or even miss the road.
+Life is beautiful; we live it forward, but we must also learn to understand it backward.

-In this first Sunday of Lent, the Church wants us to look back like the religious.
-Our first reading takes us back to the very beginning, to remind us of how God created us out of dust and breathed life into us.
-God planted a garden in Eden and there he put the man he had created, and ordered him not to eat the fruit of a particular tree.
-But man was tempted; the devil came in the form of a serpent to deceive man to doubt God’s love for him.
-The devil made man doubt the good intentions of God, he made Adam and Eve believe that God was hiding the gift of sight and knowledge from them and so they ate the forbidden fruit.
-Their eyes were opened and discovered that they were naked.
-The devil striped man of his coverage, he stripped him of the glory God had given him and led him out of the Garden of Eden into the garden of pains and shame.
+In this first Sunday of Lent, the Church invites us to look back.
+Our first reading this morning leads us along that path of reflection, taking us back to the very beginning of creation.
+God planted a garden in Eden, and there he put the man he had created; he forbade him to eat the fruit of a particular tree.
+But the man was tempted; the devil came in the form of a serpent to deceive man into doubting God’s love for him.
+The devil planted doubts into man’s heart; Adam and Eve were convinced by the unholy being that God was hiding the gift of sight and knowledge from them, and so were deceived to eat the forbidden fruit.
+Their eyes were opened, and they realized their nakedness.
+By tempting man to fall, the devil stripped him of his coverage; he stripped him of the glory God had given him and led him out of the Garden of Eden into the garden of pains and shame.

 Through Adam and Eve, sin entered the world.
-And that same deceptive voice that spoke in the Garden of Eden still speaks today, still leading many into a life of nakedness and separation from God.
-He even tempted Jesus, he tried to make Jesus doubt the word of God and to make him loose his identity.
+And that same deceptive voice that spoke in the Garden of Eden still speaks today, leading many into a life of nakedness and separation from God.
+He even tempted Jesus; he tried to make Jesus doubt God’s word and lose his identity.

 As we celebrate this first Sunday of Lent, let us look back in faith and not in fear.
 Let us look back to see how far we have gone from God and then look forward with faith in God’s mercy and love.
-His grace and mercy is stronger than our sins; let us therefore hear the call of the Church to silence that ancient voice of evil in our lives and repent of our sins.
+His grace and mercy are stronger than our sins; let us, therefore, hear the Church’s call to silence that ancient voice of evil in our lives and repent of our sins.